cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 * To calculate the price, we use Subscan's 30 avg tool at the day of submission:
 Kusama: https://kusama.subscan.io/tools/charts?type=price (based on 6/9/2021)

-* Treasury timeline related to milestones: each milestone represents a proposal submission, so in total the project include 3 submissions:
+* Treasury timeline related to milestones.
+We expect to have a report upon each milestone is done and online.

 1st milestone: to be paid to after report is approved